-NASA launched eight mini-satellites Thursday morning to measure surface wind deep in the heart of hurricanes.
+CAPE CANAVERAL, Fla. – NASA has launched eight mini-satellites to measure surface wind deep in the heart of hurricanes.

-The $157 million Cyclone Global Navigation Satellite System, or CYGNSS, is meant to improve hurricane forecasting.
-The satellites have GPS navigation receivers to frequently measure the surface roughness of oceans, enabling scientists to calculate wind speed and storm intensity.
-Unlike weather satellites already in orbit, these spacecraft can peer through rain swirling in a hurricane, all the way into the eye, or core.
+The $157 million Cyclone Global Navigation Satellite System is meant to improve hurricane forecasting.
+The CYGNSS (SIG-nis) satellites have GPS navigation receivers to measure the surface roughness of oceans, letting scientists calculate wind speed and storm intensity.
+The spacecraft can peer through rain swirling in a hurricane, into the eye, or core.